MetzinAround/practical-classroom-workshop/course/work-setup.md

 ## Share your code with a classmate and make an MR to a classmate's python file.
-1. In GitLab, from your Example Class\Module 1 project , go to Project Information and Members.
+1. In GitLab, from your Example Class\Module 1 project, go to Project Information and Members.
 Invite one of your classmates to the Project with the Developer Role.
 [Learn more about roles](https://docs.gitlab.com/ee/user/permissions.html).
-1. You should also have been added to a classmates Project.
+1. You should also have been added to a classmate's Project.
 The Group and Project will appear in your lists of Projects.
 1. Navigate to the shared Project.
 1. Open the file the classmate's magic_8ball.py file in WebIDE.
 1. Edit one of the answers.